theomthakur/Enhancing-Hotel-Recommendations-using-LLMs/README.md

-# Enhancing Hotel Recommendations Using LLMs (GPT-2)
+# Project Title: Airbnb Recommendation System Using GPT-2 and RAG

 This project enhances hotel recommendations using **Large Language Models (LLMs)**, specifically GPT-2, to provide personalized suggestions based on user input and preferences.
 It leverages NLP techniques and various Python libraries for efficient data processing and model training.